EquinoxeSystems/Prenex/README.md

 This is a program I wrote in 1996 for a course of Mathematical Logic.

 The program converts a [Well Formed Formula](https://en.wikipedia.org/wiki/Well-formed_formula) into [Prenex normal form](https://en.wikipedia.org/wiki/Prenex_normal_form).
 And it is also a good exercise on using pointers in C++.
-It compiled in Turbo C++.
+It compiled with Turbo C++.

 ## License